padelt/mailtoplus/README.md

 used to temporarily store the downloaded files until Mail.app could grab them.

+If you create a folder named `mailtoplus` in Mail.app, the body of the first mail in there will be appended to the new email's body.

 If multiple emails are created, mailtoplus will show a popup with the number of emails created after the work is done.